 5.3.1.5 Secondary CV Functions

-The same YOLO pose output and depth bounding box that feed the action model are reused by two lighter-weight functions, neither runs an independent perception stack, so they add negligible compute on top of what the action model already costs.
+Two lighter-weight functions reuse the same per-frame YOLO pose output and depth bounding box that feed the action model, so they add negligible compute on top of what the action model already costs.

-lateral/depth displacement are published each frame as a
+lateral/depth displacement, emitted every frame as a UserTracking